 The available poll options are across the top.
 The leftmost target option is "Activate", which puts the poll graphically into your stream.
-The next one to the right that looks like a TV sends it to "prompt view".
+The next one that looks like a TV sends it to "prompt view".

 On the right, the checkbox toggles whether the poll is currently gathering results.
 The next one over resets the count to 0.
 The clock resets the count from the beginning of the stream, and the trash can deletes the poll from the stream.

-All of the built-in graphic packages have poll graphics that look similar to this:
+All of the built-in graphic packages have poll graphics that are similar to this: